moyner/moyner.github.io/content/page/about/index.md

 comments: false
 ---

 Welcome to the professional webpage of Olav Møyner.
-I'm a senior research scientist at SINTEF Digital, a not-for-profit independent research institute in Norway.
+I'm a senior research scientist in the [Applied Computational Sciences group](https://www.sintef.no/en/digital/departments-new/department-of-mathematics-and-cybernetics/research-group-applied-computational-science/) at [SINTEF Digital](https://www.sintef.no/sintef-digital/), a [not-for-profit independent research institute](https://www.sintef.no/en/sintef-group/this-is-sintef/) in Norway.
 I can most easily be reached at [mail@olavmoyner.com](mailto:mail@olavmoyner.com).

 ## Research interests

-My research interests include numerical simulation of flow and transport in porous media, which can model hydrocarbon recovery, CO2 sequestration, geothermal energy, groundwater flow and many other interesting physical processes.
-I work on efficient linear and nonlinear solvers, multiscale methods, reduced-order modelling, high-resolution schemes and solution strategies for model problems from these fields.
-See also: Publications
+- Solution methods for coupled, nonlinear partial differential equations (PDEs)
+- Automatic differentiation and adjoint methods
+- Software design of industry grade simulators
+- Flow and transport in porous media, with applications in hydrocarbon recovery, carbon capture and sequestration, geothermal energy and groundwater flow
+- Numerical simulation of batteries
+- Discretizations for unstructured meshes (high-order and consistent schemes)

 ## CV